tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 consensus algorithm idea
 - learn about second layer solutions (like Plasma) which aim to resolve Ethereum’s scalability by taking transactions off-chain
-- learn about off-chain data solutions (like TheGraph) which enable DApps to easily traverse blockchain data
 - learn about Ethereum’s lofty goals of base layer protocol solutions which could resolve the scalability issues on-chain; through the use of sharding
-- learn about new developments in smart contract languages and the introduction of Ethereum's Vyper programming language
 - learn about completeness, zero knowledge proof and soundness
 - learn about ZK-STARKs a long-term and hard-to-implement quantum resistant improvement for solving blockchain privacy, scalability and speed
+- learn about off-chain data solutions (like TheGraph) which enable DApps to easily traverse blockchain data
+- learn about new wave of DApps being written in Ethereum's newest smart contract language, Vyper

 Before we begin, lets take a look at how ongoing improvements in Ethereum are proposed and implemented in a collaborative and open source environment